psychemedia/storytelling-notes/and-the-girl-played-on.md

 Now he had thought such a thing would be impossible, and he grew pale at the sight of it.
 But he was a proud man, and he replied gruffly, " Very good.
 Now begin the other."

-Just as he had started to ride away, he stopped again, and turned, and said: " send your young man up to me at the castle; he should also do something for me...".
+But just as he had started to ride away, he stopped again, and turned, and said: " send your young man up to me at the castle; he should also do something for me...".

 VIII